 - “Mourning, Judgment, and Resurrection: Christian Imagery in Reconstruction Sheet Music.”
-In Sacred Contexts in Secular Music of the Long Nineteenth Century, edited by Markus Rathey and Effie Papanikolaou.
-Lanham, MD: Rowman & Littlefield, forthcoming 2022.
+In Sacred and Secular Intersections in Music of the Long Nineteenth Century, edited by Markus Rathey and Effie Papanikolaou.
+Lanham, MD: Lexington Books, an imprint of Rowman & Littlefield, 2022.

 - “Performing Unmet Hopes: Salvatore Martirano’s L’s GA.”
 NON:op Open Opera Works Blog, September 2020.